jeffam70/IP_Loader2/Read Me.md

   * PropellerStream - contains a related project meant to extract the micro boot loader components from the compiled binary image and provide a Delphi array-based representation of those components for pasting into the IP_Loader project's GenerateLoaderPacket method.
+    * Parser - contains "StreamParser," a subproject that takes a Delphi-code compatible download stream and parses it into a Propeller Image.